kigyui/latexpatterns/pockettop/02-pattern.md

 Printing the pattern takes much longer than you expect, it's likely to be over an hour.

-Now on to part 3: transfer pattern and cut the latex (to come)
+Now on to part 3: transfer pattern and cut the latex: https://github.com/kigyui/latexpatterns/blob/master/pockettop/03-transfer.md